Scientific Advisory Board

 Institute Homepage: http://www.chem.ubc.ca/stephen-withers

 Bojan Zagrovic is a Professor of Molecular Biophysics at University of Vienna.
 He obtained a bachelor's degree in biochemistry from Harvard University and PhD in biophysics from Stanford University.
 After an EMBO Postdoctoral Fellowship in the group of Wilfred F. van Gunsteren at ETH Zurich, he became a group leader and scientific director at the Mediterranean Institute for Life Sciences in Split Croatia.
 Since 2010, he has been leading a research group and teaching at University of Vienna.
 His interests include theoretical and computational analysis of biomolecular dynamics and interactions and, in particular, RNA-protein interactions.
-He has been awarded the START Prize of the Austrian Research Fund FWF and is the member of the Junge Kurie of the Austrian Academy of Sciences.
+He has been awarded the START Prize of the Austrian Research Fund FWF as well as an ERC Starting Independent and ERC proof of concept grants.

 Email: Bojan Zagrovic